Paternalism and Deliberation: An Experiment on Making Formal Rules: Hypotheses

 \subsection{Autonomy and deliberation}

-More generally, we can investigate how CA's rule-making is influenced by Choosers having additional time to contemplate their decision.
-Here, time is \emph{exogenously} provided and the CA can only decide on a hard intervention.
-Below, we study three cases: \textit{(i)} Choosers have no additional time (as in treatment Once); \textit{(ii)} Choosers have one day to think about their decision (Delay); \textit{(iii)} Choosers have to decide immediately, but they can optionally revise their decision until one day later (Undo).
-As above, CAs' hard intervention consists of a cap on risk-seeking behavior.
-First, we test whether deliberation causes CAs to “go easy” on the cap.
+Treatments Once, Delay and Undo allow us to investigate how CAs' rule-making responds to \emph{exogenous} variation in Choosers' deliberation time, holding the available instrument (the cap) fixed.
+We study three cases: \textit{(i)} Choosers have no additional time (Once); \textit{(ii)} Choosers have one day to think about their decision (Delay); \textit{(iii)} Choosers decide immediately but can optionally revise their decision one day later (Undo).
+First, we test whether deliberation causes CAs to ``go easy'' on the cap.
 In other words, does contemplation cause more respect for autonomy?

 \begin{hypothesis} The mean cap set in case \textit{(ii)} is higher than in case \textit{(i)}. \end{hypothesis}

 Second, researchers have long recognized status-quo bias in human decision-making \citep{samuelson1988status}.
 In case \textit{(iii)}, Choosers may simply forget to correct an unfavorable initial choice.
 That alone would make it closer to case \textit{(i)}.
 Hence, we test whether CAs recognize this possibility.